Why Are Some of Us Born Without Wisdom Teeth?

 What are wisdom teeth?

 Not everyone has wisdom teeth.
-In fact, a study shows that up to 35% of people have missing wisdom teeth.
-There are three main reasons why wisdom teeth may be lacking inside the mouth:
+A study shows that up to 35% of people have missing wisdom teeth.
+There are two main reasons why some individuals have no wisdom teeth:

 Should people be worried if they don’t have wisdom teeth?

 Not at all.
-The lack of wisdom teeth is common these days and in fact wisdom teeth are the most commonly missing teeth in the mouth.
+The lack of wisdom teeth is common these days and in fact, they are the most commonly missing teeth in the mouth.
 You may find that either one of your parents or both or even your grandparents may have been missing these teeth.
-The lack of wisdom teeth does not hinder our efficiency in chewing and in fact it is a blessing as this means you are less likely to have problems that need further treatment.
+The lack of wisdom teeth does not hinder our efficiency in chewing and in fact, it is a blessing as this means you are less likely to have problems that need further treatment.